shaunluttin/stma-data-talk/JOURNAL.md

 Friday 21 February 2025

 Share the Jupyter notebook with non-programmers.
+Done.

 - See https://stackoverflow.com/questions/31855794/how-can-i-share-jupyter-notebooks-with-non-programmers